Photo: Jonathan Oosterhout

 FRUIT OF THE ORIGINAL SIN – A tight orchestrated wall of noise

-Fruit of the Original Sin is a Dutch/German alternative rock group.
+Fruit of the Original Sin is a Dutch/German/Italian alternative rock group.

 The band combines fuzz guitar rock and electronic sounds to create raw emotional music with loads of energy.
 Recently the band released its third album ‘The Black Lodge’.